Developing novel pollution sensing technologies using precise mass flow control

 The same series of experiments showed the detection of nitrogen dioxide (NO2) down to 1 ppm levels.
 This gas is another common air pollutant that can impact personal health.
 NO2 reacts with other airborne substances to form particulate matter and ozone, both of which have significant negative effects on respiratory health.

 The US EPA has recently tightened standards for NO2.
 These newer standards will require increased monitoring of ambient air levels to ensure compliance.
 Implementing these new standards will, in turn, require increased training and proper calibration of equipment used to ensure the required accuracy.
 Alicat makes a range of products specifically designed to help state and local environmental analysts and technicians ensure the needed levels of accuracy.3

 Solution: Accurate mass flow control

 These experiments demonstrate the efficacy of the novel low-power FET sensor.
 The experiments were conducted using known gasses from commercial suppliers.
-Control of the gas input was critical to making accurate assessments of FET function.
+Control of the gas input was critical to making accurate assessments of the FET function.
 Alicat mass flow controllers were used to ensure the accuracy of these measurements by precisely regulating the input flow of the gas mixture from 1-100 SCCM.

 As scientists and engineers continue to develop novel sensors to enable IoT technologies, precise, reliable mass flow will continue to be required.
 At Alicat, increasing the pace of scientific innovation is our greatest passion.
-All of our instruments are custom built to the needs of your science.
+All of our instruments are custom-built to the needs of your science.